simeononsecurity/simeononsecurity.ch/content/articles/resume-writing-tips-for-cybersecurity-professionals/index.en.md

 ## 5. Demonstrate Problem-Solving Skills

 Problem-solving is an essential skill for professionals in the cybersecurity, software development, and IT fields.
-Employers are looking for candidates who can analyze complex issues and come up with effective solutions. **Highlight** your problem-solving skills by providing examples of challenges you have faced and how you resolved them.
-Showcase your ability to think critically and creatively in your previous roles.
+Employers are looking for candidates who can analyze complex issues and come up with effective solutions. **Highlight** your problem-solving skills by providing examples of challenges you have faced and how you resolved them. show your ability to think critically and creatively in your previous roles.

 ______